 - All authors have made significant contributions to the study including the conception and design of the article, the analysis of the data, and the writing of the manuscript.

 - All authors have reviewed the manuscript, take responsibility for its content, and prove its publication.

 - All authors are aware of and agree to the terms of this publishing agreement.

 IBR follows the guidelines set out by the Committee on Publication Ethics (COPE) in all aspects of publication ethics, in particular, protocols of research and publication misconduct.
-IBR adheres to the COPE guidelines that ensure high quality standard of ethics for authors, editors, and reviewers:
+IBR adheres to the COPE guidelines that ensure a high-quality standard of ethics for authors, editors, and reviewers:

 - Authors attest that the material has not been previously published and that they have not transferred any rights to the article to another party.

-- Authors should ensure the originality of their work and must properly cite others work in accordance with the approved references format.
+- Authors should ensure the originality of their work and must properly cite others' work in accordance with the format of the approved references.

 - Authors should not engage in plagiarism or self-plagiarism.